Microsoft remains the most popular cloud service for many businesses, including those in the financial services sector.

-As more small to medium-sized businesses move to the cloud, the uptake of IaaS and PaaS is also increasing and is set to eventually overtake SaaS – Software-as-a-Service.
+As more small to medium-sized businesses move to the cloud, the uptake of IaaS and PaaS is also increasing and is set to overtake SaaS – Software-as-a-Service eventually.
 Azure is a platform that supports this, offering several IaaS and PaaS solutions for your business.

 The IaaS offering allows businesses to use the Azure infrastructure with a ‘usage-based’ billing model, rather than reserved capacity.
 This lack of upfront costs makes it an affordable option for financial businesses of any size.
 It also makes it a popular choice for you if you are migrating to the cloud from on-premise servers that may have previously required a significant investment.

 PaaS means your firm can build and deploy bespoke applications and solutions using a fully-managed platform.
 This offers developers a pathway to implement OS patching, load balancing and capacity provisioning.
 Research shows that, currently, 42 per cent of small businesses have a mobile app and a further 30 per cent say that having a mobile app is part of their plans.